fontina-petrakopoulou/fontina-petrakopoulou.github.io/about.md

 articles and book chapters and have participated in numerous international conferences and workshops.

-According to Google Scholar, my h-index is 13 and my i10-index is 15.
+According to Google Scholar, my h-index is 14 and my i10-index is 16.
-According to Scopus and excluding self-citations, my h-index is 9 and my i10-index is 8.
+According to Scopus and excluding self-citations, my h-index and my i10-index are 9.